skleee/robust-sparse-bayesian-infinite-factor-models/README.md

 # RobustInfiniteFactorModel
-An Rcpp-based R program for massive covariance estimation using robust sparse Bayesian infinite factor model(2020)
+* This repository contains an Rcpp-based R program for massive covariance estimation, using robust sparse Bayesian infinite factor model (Lee and Lee, 2020)